Modelling the galaxy-halo connection with semi-recurrent neural networks: Discussion

 Building our networks with relatively few parameters, or randomising several quantities, does not adversely influence the predictions of the \ac{shmr} or star formation histories.
 The differences in scatter or halo-binned stellar mass distributions are minimal between runs with differently randomised training data.

-In both central and satellite data, the final halo mass is a powerful parameter to determine the stellar mass.
-Historically, stellar mass and \ac{shmr} scatter depend greatly on the origin time and the halo mass accretion rate, which the \ac{rfr} deems important when determining the \ac{mwa}.
+Final halo mass and circular velocity are powerful parameters to determine the stellar mass.
+Historically, stellar mass and \ac{shmr} scatter depend greatly on the origin time and the halo mass accretion rate.
 The difference with satellites is that while the halo mass is most crucial to the stellar mass in the time-independent framework, it is the subhalo's mass accretion history which results in greater errors for the neural network as it is randomised.
 The properties and environment of the host can be attributed to the quantity of satellite galaxies and their evolution post-infall \citep{Bose}, therefore there may be a future study in which the assembly bias of the host halo is used to determine satellite formation history.

 Quantities pertaining to the infall of satellite subhalos are also important for their \ac{sfh}.
-The \ac{rfr} identifies the merger mass ratio and scaled infall time as potentially important parameters, and these are members of shuffle groups 1, 1a and 2, which influence the \ac{shmr} and \ac{mhzr} of satellites.
-Despite this, randomising only infall parameters results in little distinction from the effects of shuffle group 1a, suggesting that they don't have a unique influence on the model.
-The network is nonetheless capable of reproducing the relationship that formation and infall times have with the satellite \ac{shmr}.
+Though infall time is a significant factor in determining the \ac{sfh}, as this will restrict the onset of satellite physics, we argue that the relationship between $a_\text{max}$ and $a_\text{infall}$ is a valuable asset to our model; the two share the half-mass formation time as a denominator, and therefore this relates the time of infall to the accretion history.
+Strictly, if $a_\text{max} > a_\text{infall}$, then the subhalo continues to grow after becoming bound to a larger halo, advocating a greater star formation rate in the satellite phase.
+On the contrary, the infall time along with $t_\text{start}$ can constrain this relationship between central-phase accretion and post-infall star formation.

+We have included starting time and scaled accretion times along the satellite's \ac{mpb}, yet the formation times affiliated with the main halo are known to constrain the population of satellite halos and the properties of the galaxies they host \citep{Artale, Bose}.
+While these times concerning the host halo are likely to be captured by its mass formation rate, evaluating this explicitly in our model may indicate the typical properties of satellite galaxies within an early or late forming halo.